blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

 that box--even moving away from EC2 to Rackspace--and CarePilot runs on kit built up from scratch, all the way up and down from the DB replication and backups, to the application deployment process to high-level monitoring and notifications.
-It's been my goal at CarePilot to automate, within a reasonable degree, the maintenance and repair of the machines.
+It was my goal at CarePilot to automate, within a reasonable degree, the maintenance and repair of the machines.
 Some things I've invented, others I've picked up and made use of.

 While the CarePilot kit was custom crafted, I believe that it's component pieces--released under commercial-venture friendly open-source licenses--could be used as the basis of most any tech-startup.
-This is the first article in a series that will document the kit I've produced at CarePilot, introducing some of the open-source bits of tech I've created and be a bit of a tutorial for those I merely make use of.
+This is the first article in a series that will document the kit I've produced, introducing some of the open-source bits of tech I've created and be a bit of a tutorial for those I merely make use of.

 If at the end of these articles you can't piece together a stable base for a new business let me know: _I wrote something wrong_.